IonRepo/IonDiff/paper/paper.md

 - *identify_diffusion*: extraction of the migrating paths from a given MD simulation.
 It generates a **DIFFUSION** file in the folder containing the inputs and outputs of the MD simulation.
 This file contains all the necessary atomistic information for the following analysis of ionic diffusion events.
 - *analyze_correlations*: analysis of the correlations between ionic diffusion events extracted from a series of MD simulations (the **DIFFUSION** file for each of these simulations will be generated if it does not exist yet).
 - *analyze_descriptors*: extraction and analysis of spatio-temporal descriptors involving the ionic diffusion events identified in the MD simulations.
-In this library, an optimized approach for computing the full ionic diffusion coefficient (i.e., including ionic cross correlations, proven to be non-negligible in FIC [@kozinsky], [@tateyama], [@arxiv]) is implemented.
+In this library, an optimized approach for computing the full ionic diffusion coefficient (i.e., including ionic cross correlations, proven to be non-negligible in FIC [@kozinsky; @tateyama; @arxiv]) is implemented.

-The (full) ionic diffusion coefficient consists on two parts [@kozinsky], [@tateyama], one that involves the mean-square displacement of a particle with itself (MSD$_{self}$) and another the mean-square displacement of a particle with all others (MSD$_{distinct}$).
+The (full) ionic diffusion coefficient consists on two parts [@kozinsky; @tateyama], one that involves the mean-square displacement of a particle with itself (MSD$_{self}$) and another the mean-square displacement of a particle with all others (MSD$_{distinct}$).
 Typically, the distinct part of the MSD is neglected in order to accelerate the estimation and convergence of diffusion coefficients.
 However, many-ions correlations have been recently demonstrated to be essential in FIC [@arxiv] hence should not be disregarded in practice.
 IonDiff provides a novel implementation of the full ionic diffusion coefficient which outperforms previous codes, exploiting the matricial representation of this calculation.
 The time required for computing the *self* or *distinct* parts of the diffusion coefficient roughly are the same here.

 The minimal input needed (besides the file containing the actual atomistic trajectories) consists in an **INCAR** file with **POTIM** and **NBLOCK** flags (indicating the simulation time step and the frequency with which the configurations are written, respectively).
 After installation, all routines are easily controlled from the command line.
 More detailed information can be found in the documentation of the project (including specific **README**s within each folder).